Busayoilesanmi/LITA_Capstone_Project/README.md

  - Sales Over Time: Monthly or quarterly sales trends.
 Tracking sales over time reveals seasonal patterns or growth trends that can inform marketing and inventory decisions.

+---
+### How to Use the Data

+#### Sales Data Analysis

+1. Product by Total Sales: Group the data by Product and sum the Total sales column.
+To identify top-selling products based on total Sales.

+2. Region by Total Sales: Group the data by Region and sum the Total sales column.
+To determine which regions contribute most to total sales.

+3. Product by Average Sale: Group the data by Product and sum the Average sales column.
+To Assess the average sale value per product to understand product pricing and customer spending behavior.

+4. Months by Total Sales: Group the data by Months and sum the Total sales column.
+To Analyze monthly trends to identify seasonality or sales peaks.

+5. Years by Total Sales:  Group the data by Years and sum the Total sales column.To track annual growth and compare year-over-year performance.

 ### Tool Used